markokajzer/discord-soundbot/README.md

 Type `!sounds` to get a list of all sounds that are available to your bot.
 Play any sound by prefixing it with `!`, e.g. `!mysound`.
 Play a random sound with `!random`.

 All sounds will be added to a queue and played in succession.
-To halt the playback, type `!stop`.
+To halt the playback and empty the queue type `!stop`.

 ### Removing sounds